 - Bridging finance specialists will not automatically discount applicants with an imperfect financial track record or credit history.

 - Bridging loans can be used for almost any legal purpose.

-A new business start-up is growing faster than expected and received an influx of sales way beyond the current capacity and infrastructure.
-The new company needs to expand and develop quickly and recruit new staff, upgrade to larger premises and purchase new equipment.
+A new business start-up is growing faster than expected and has received an influx of sales way beyond its current capacity and infrastructure.
+The new company needs to expand and develop quickly, recruit new staff, upgrade to larger premises, and purchase new equipment.

 The company applied for bridging finance of £200,000 to be repaid at the end of a six-month term.
-The money was received within a week and the upgrades immediately initiated enabling the new business start-up to operate at a much higher volume.
-Over £500,000 in sales revenues was generated over the subsequent six months, way beyond the amount needed to repay the £200,000 loan, interest and fees and now the company is in a position to handle the increased business volume but without any further additional costs.
+The money was received within a week, and the upgrades were immediately initiated, enabling the new business start-up to operate at a much higher volume.
+Over £500,000 in sales revenues was generated over the subsequent six months, way beyond the amount needed to repay the £200,000 loan, interest, and fees, and now the company is in a position to handle the increased business volume without any further additional costs.

-This is a typical daily scenario where traditional funders were unable to help but a specialist lender stepped in to arrange the money needed.
-The now growing new start-up benefitted greatly from a simple and cost-effective bridging loan.
+This is a typical daily scenario where traditional funders were unable to help, but a specialist lender stepped in to arrange the money needed.
+The now-growing new start-up greatly benefited from a simple and cost-effective bridging loan.
 The eligibility was assessed only on the basis of the borrower’s security asset along with evidence of a viable ‘exit strategy’ and not on the current or historic income of the business.
 The firm’s exit strategy was its clear plan for increased sales following cash input from the bridging loan.

 As a new business start-up or SME, it can be difficult to access affordable funding when needed.
 In addition, taking on any debt during the crucial early days requires careful consideration.

 We recommend speaking to an independent broker, such as UK Property Finance, before deciding which path to follow.
 Whether it is bridging finance or another type of secured property finance loan, comparing the market holds the key to ensuring you get the best possible deal.